Skip to content

 9. Synchronised Swimming

 Who says you need a swimming pool to do synchronised swimming?
-Dry lane is perfectly fine!
+Dry land is perfectly fine!

 Children can choreograph a dance routine to music in a synchronised swimming style, and then give a performance wearing goggles and swim hats.